ACT for Stress Urinary Incontinence

 The trial information does not specify whether you need to stop taking your current medications.
 Please consult with the trial coordinators for guidance.

-Is the Adjustable Continence Therapy (ACT) device safe for humans?
+What prior data suggests that the Adjustable Continence Therapy is safe for women?

-How is the Adjustable Continence Therapy (ACT) treatment different from other treatments for stress urinary incontinence?
+What evidence suggests that the Adjustable Continence Therapy is effective for stress urinary incontinence?

 Timothy C Cook, PhD